bmrf/tron/README.md

 2. [Boot into Safe Mode with Network Support](#safe-mode).
 If you skip this step Tron will prompt you to automatically reboot into Safe Mode.
 NOTE: Sometimes Tron works better in Normal mode, and sometimes Safe Mode.
 You don't *have* to run Tron in Safe Mode, though it generally seems to be more effective that way.
 Basically up to your discretion.

-3. Whether in Safe Mode regular mode, right-click on `tron.bat` and select "**Run as Administrator**"
+3. Whether in Safe Mode or Rgular mode, right-click on `tron.bat` and select "**Run as Administrator**"

 4. Wait anywhere from **3-10 hours** (yes, it really takes that long; no, do **not** cancel it in the middle of it running)